CodingBobby/codingbobby.github.io/_attractors/sprott-a.md

 [Here](../sprott-d) you can find case D which I also rendered in this series.
 Case G can be found [here](../sprott-g).

+You can now get a print of the Sprott attractors in my shop!
+Read more about it [here](/blog/all-sprott-attractors).

 ---
 {: data-content="footnotes"}